moechofe/lowresrmx/asset.dev/manual.md

     This will not work:

-        test: data 123
+        test: DATA 123
-        🐞restore test: wait vbl
+        🐞RESTORE test: WAIT VBL

     ✅ This will work:

-        test: data 123
+        test: DATA 123
-        restore test : wait vbl
+        RESTORE test : WAIT VBL

-2. Does not work with the one line syntaxe of [the `IF/THEN` command](#ifthenelse-ifelseend-ififthen).
+2. Does not work with the one line syntaxe of [the `IF/THEN` command](#-if-then-else-if-else-end-if-br-if-then-).

-        if expression then instruction1 : instruction2
+        IF expression THEN instruction1 : instruction2

     `instruction2` will always be executed.